-Craftsperson/Fitter - Electrical

-The appropriate competence qualifications are C1 & C6.
+Craftsperson/Fitter - Electrical The appropriate competence qualifications are C1 & C6.
 The appropriate knowledge qualifications are K1, K2 and K7.

-Craftperson/Fitter - Mechanical
+Craftperson/Fitter - Mechanical The appropriate competence qualification is C2.
 The appropriate knowledge qualifications are K5 & K6.

-Craftperson/Fitter - Electrical & Mechanical
+Craftperson/Fitter - Electrical & Mechanical The appropriate competence qualification is C3.
 The appropriate knowledge qualifications are K1, K2, K5, K6 and K7.

-Craftperson/Fitter - Control & Instrumentation
+Craftperson/Fitter - Control & Instrumentation The appropriate competence qualification is C4.
 The appropriate knowledge qualifications are K3 & K4.

-Craftperson/Fitter - Electrical & Control & Instrumentation
+Craftperson/Fitter - Electrical & Control & Instrumentation The appropriate competence qualification is C5.
 The appropriate knowledge qualifications are K1, K2, K3, K4 and K7.

-Learners that have already achieved competence and/or knowledge qualifications beforeentry to the Apprenticeship must select relevant options which will equip them with new skills and learning.
+Learners that have already achieved competence and/or knowledge qualifications before entry to the Apprenticeship must select relevant options which will equip them with new skills and learning.